Skip to main content

 • rbac — enforces the fixed SDK-owned RBAC_ROLE_MATRIX for the cumulative user, manager, and admin roles.

-• local — requires a non-null identity and otherwise allows the action.
+• local — requires a non-null identity and otherwise allows the action unless a custom permission matrix is configured.

 External package: